 Do you want to discover and describe a virus that no one else has ever seen?
 Do you want to discover new viral genes?
 Do you want to use your virus as a therapeutic to cure disease?
 Then come virus hunting with us!

-In the fall semester (BIO 113), students will learn how to isolate and purify phages (viruses that infect bacteria), describe the growth characteristics of their phage, characterize its morphology via electron microscopy, and isolate and purify their phage DNA to have it sequenced and to perform molecular fingerprinting analyses to identify unique phage.
+In the fall semester (BIO 113), students learn how to isolate and purify phages (viruses that infect and kill bacteria), describe the growth characteristics of their phage, characterize its morphology via electron microscopy, and isolate and purify their phage DNA to have it sequenced and to perform molecular fingerprinting analyses to identify unique phage.
 Students will also apply their phage as a therapy to kill unwanted, antibiotic resistant, infectious bacteria.

 Who should take this course?
 Any student intent on research or interested in finding out if research is the right career path.
 Any student who likes the challenges and excitement of authentic discovery.
 You do not need to have had any previous research experience to be considered for this course.

 How do I apply?
-Apply by completing the online application.
-Application must be submitted by Monday June 4th, 2018 (5pm E.S.T.), and selected students will be notified by June 18, 2013.
+Click on the link for the on-line application.
+Application must be submitted by Monday June 4th, 2018 (5pm E.S.T.), and selected students will be notified by email June 14th, 2018.

 More questions?
-Contact Dr. Véronique A. Delesalle, email@example.com, Chair of the Biology Department, for further information.
+Contact Dr. Nikki Shariat, Assistant Professor, Biology Department, for

 further information (firstname.lastname@example.org).